content-services/zest/release/docs/ApiPypiLegacyAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPypiLegacyCreateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApiPulpPypiLegacyCreateRequest struct via the builder pattern

 Name | Type | Description  | Notes